 Implementing such infection control procedures can be tedious and overwhelming, especially for employers in industries where telework or working remotely is not possible.
 In the end, similar to receiving COVID-19 vaccination, the benefits of these safety measures far outweigh the risks.
 Aside from the personal effects of a COVID-19 outbreak on the lives of employees, its impact on overall business operations should not go unnoticed, nor should it be underestimated.

-iAuditor by SafetyCulture is a digital health and safety inspection platform that businesses of all sizes and industries can use to help manage COVID-19 infection in the workplace through effective risk mitigation. iAuditor has consistently gained recognition as an Occupational Health & Safety solution, even recently winning as the Best SaaS product in this category.
+SafetyCulture (formerly iAuditor) is a digital health and safety inspection platform that businesses of all sizes and industries can use to help manage COVID-19 infection in the workplace through effective risk mitigation. iAuditor has consistently gained recognition as an Occupational Health & Safety solution, even recently winning as the Best SaaS product in this category.
 It also has the following features:

 Get started for free with iAuditor today, or download any of our featured COVID-19 risk assessment templates below for free.